JedWatson/react-component-gulp-tasks/README.md

 * Package source has a single entry point in a source folder
 * The package will be published to both npm and bower
+* A transpiled version will be published to a lib folder (for Node.js, Browserify and Webpack)
 * A standalone package will be published to a dist folder (for Bower)
 * Examples consist of
 	* Static file(s) (e.g. html, images, etc)